mjen9803/mjen9803-tracker/README.md

 - FUTURE COULD USE A DATABASE
 - FUTURE CALLED DEPLOY ON AN EXTERNAL LIVE SERVER
 - LICENSE
+- SCREEN READERS

 ### User Testing & Feedback

 - THINK ALOUD PROTOCOL PUT AUDIO IN

 ### Contributing

+All contributions for future modifications are welcomed and appreciated.

 ### Design Principles and Elements